-With two long runway and an estimated 15 million passengers a year, Lima Jorge Chavez International is hub to LAN Peru, TACA Peru (which have recently merged) & other domestic airlines, and is served by a host of international airlines offering direct and connecting flights to all parts of the globe.
+With two long runway and 18.8 million passengers in 2016, Lima Jorge Chavez International is hub to LAN Peru, TACA Peru (which have recently merged) & other domestic airlines, and is served by a host of international airlines offering direct and connecting flights to all parts of the globe.

 The automated flight center at Lima Airport can be reached at (511) 511-6055.